Welcome to the Japanese Learning Journey!

 Japanese Listening and Speaking Resources

-I passed the JLPT N3 less then a year after starting language school in Japan.
-I scored almost 100% on the listening section, a success I attribute to many of the resources below!
+I passed the JLPT N3 less than a year after starting language school, and reached N2 six months after that.
+For the N3 test, I scored almost 100% on the listening section, a success I attribute to the resources below!

 Japanese Podcast (JapanesePod 101)